Varoufakis says Greece committed to reforms, rules out more austerity

 Shut out of bond markets and with bailout payments suspended, Greece intends to make good on its debt obligations but urgently needs more aid to be able to do so, the government said on Monday.

-It must repay four loans totalling 1.6 billion euros (1 billion pounds) to the International Monetary Fund next month.
+It must repay four loans totalling 1.6 billion euros ($1.75 billion) to the International Monetary Fund next month.

 Varoufakis said Athens was prepared to implement a series of reforms.